rusty-bits/OC-tool/README.md

 # OC-tool
 command line tool for building OpenCore EFI folder

+Build a working EFI folder based on the list of drivers, kexts and options that your config.plist specifies.

-This tool makes certain assumptions, such as: xcode, NASM, MTOC etc. required to build EFI files are correctly installed and configured to run from the command line
+Note: This tool makes certain assumptions, such as: xcode, nasm, mtoc etc. required to build EFI files are correctly installed and configured to run from the command line

+---

+**Build Process the tool goes through**

 When run, the tool will create a log.txt file, git clone any needed packages, update any existing packages, and build the base files